 Mark is also an accredited Gold Public Order Commander and Strategic Firearms Commander.

-As ACC for Crime & Specialist Operations, Mark is responsible for Crime, Specialist Capabilities and Criminal Justice and he also has force responsibility for Investigations.
+As ACC for Crime & Specialist Operations, Mark is responsible for Crime, Specialist Capabilities and also has force responsibility for Investigations.

-As ACC for Territorial Operations, Karen is responsible for Response, Partnerships, local policing across Lancashire and Media & Engagement.
+As ACC for Territorial Operations, Stasia is responsible for Response, Response Investigation Team (RIT), Partnerships and Prevention, local policing across Lancashire and Media & Engagement.

-As Assistant Chief Constable he is responsible for the Specialist Operations portfolio, which is made up of Contact Management and Specialist Operations.
+As Assistant Chief Constable he is responsible for the Specialist Operations portfolio, which is made up of Contact Management, Criminal Justice, Custody and Specialist Operations.

 Go to the Your Area section to see more about your local officers.